xregistry/spec/core/spec.md

 **`POST /GROUPs/gID/RESOURCEs`**

-- Creates or updates one or more Resources
+- Creates or updates one or more Resources.

-**`PUT   /GROUPs/gID/RESOURCEs/rID`**
+**`PUT   /GROUPs/gID/RESOURCEs/rID[$meta]`**
-**`PATCH /GROUPs/gID/RESOURCEs/rID`**
+**`PATCH /GROUPs/gID/RESOURCEs/rID[$meta]`**

-- Creates or updates the default Version of a Resource
+- Creates a new Resource, or update the default Version of a Resource.

-**`POST /GROUPs/gID/RESOURCEs/rID`**
+**`POST /GROUPs/gID/RESOURCEs/rID[$meta]`**

-- Creates or updates Versions of a Resource
+- Creates or updates a single Version of a Resource.

 **`POST /GROUPs/gID/RESOURCEs/rID/versions`**

-- Creates or updates Versions of a Resource
+- Creates or updates one or more Versions of a Resource.

 **`PUT   /GROUPs/gID/RESOURCEs/rID/versions/vID`**
 **`PATCH /GROUPs/gID/RESOURCEs/rID/versions/vID`**

-- Creates or updates a single Version of a Resource
+- Creates or updates a single Version of a Resource.

 And the delete APIs are summarized as:

 **`DELETE /GROUPs/gID/RESOURCEs`**

-- Delete a list of Resources, or all if the list is absent
+- Delete a list of Resources, or all if the list is absent.

 **`DELETE /GROUPs/gID/RESOURCEs/rID`**

-- Delete a single Resource
+- Delete a single Resource.

 **`DELETE /GROUPs/gID/RESOURCEs/rID/versions`**

-- Delete a list of Versions, or all (and the Resource) if the list is absent
+- Delete a list of Versions, or all (and the Resource) if the list is absent.

 **`DELETE /GROUPs/gID/RESOURCEs/rID/versions/vID`**

-- Delete a single Version of a Resource, and the Resource if last Version
+- Delete a single Version of a Resource, and the Resource if last Version.

 The following sections go into more detail about each API.